-- 1. Florida high school graduates Out-of-state fees may be waived for students, including, but not limited to, students who are undocumented for federal immigration purposes, who meet the following conditions: - a.
-Attended a secondary school in Florida for three consecutive years immediately before graduating from a Florida high school; - b.
-Applied for enrollment in an institution of higher education within 24 months after high school graduation;
+- 1. Florida high school graduates Out-of-state fees may be waived for students, including, but not limited to, students who are undocumented for federal immigration purposes and who meet the following conditions: - a.
+Attended a secondary school in Florida for three consecutive years immediately before graduating from a Florida high school;

-c.
+- b.
+Applied for enrollment in an institution of higher education within 24 months after high school graduation; - c.
 Submitted an official Florida high school transcript as evidence of attendance and graduation.

 The waiver is applicable for 110% of the required credit hours of the degree or certificate program for which the student is enrolled.
-Guidelines and program specific procedures will be maintained thru the Office of Financial Aid.
+Guidelines and program-specific procedures will be maintained through the Office of Financial Aid.

-- 2. Veterans and other eligible students Out-of-state fees may be waived for veterans and other eligible students who meet the following conditions: - a.
-Honorably discharged veterans of the United States Armed and Reserve Forces (Air Force, Army, Coast Guard, Marines and Navy) and the National Guard (Army and Air) who physically reside in Florida while enrolled in the College. - Any other student who is entitled to and uses educational assistance provided by the United States Department of Veterans Affairs beginning July 1, 2015, who physically resides in Florida while enrolled in the College. - c.
-Evidence of eligibility may include: - 1) A current Florida driver license or Florida identification card to demonstrate physical residence in Florida; - Military separation documentation showing release or discharge from active duty (e.g. DD Form 214) to demonstrate veteran and discharge status; or - 3) Documentation from the United States Department of Veterans Affairs that the student requesting the out-of-state fee waiver is eligible for educational assistance. - D. Vocational Waivers Vocational waivers are authorized in an amount not to exceed 8% of the revenues that would otherwise be collected in a fiscal year.
+- 2. Hurricane Impact Waiver Out-of-state fees may be waived for students who have been directly impacted and displaced by a hurricane and who meet the following conditions: - a.
+Applied for enrollment within a 3-year window after the date of the hurricane's impact; - b.
+Did not disenroll from the college for more than one semester. - 3.
+Veterans and other eligible students Out-of-state fees may be waived for veterans and other eligible students who meet the following conditions: - c.
+Honorably discharged veterans of the United States Armed and Reserve Forces (Air Force, Army, Coast Guard, Marines, and Navy) and the National Guard (Army and Air Force) who physically reside in Florida while enrolled in the College. - d.
+Any other student who is entitled to and uses educational assistance provided by the United States Department of Veterans Affairs beginning July 1, 2015, who physically resides in Florida while enrolled in the College. - e.
+Evidence of eligibility may include: - 1) A current Florida driver's license or Florida identification card to demonstrate physical residence in Florida; - Military separation documentation showing release or discharge from active duty (e.g. DD Form 214) to demonstrate veteran and discharge status; or - 3) Documentation from the United States Department of Veterans Affairs that the student requesting the out-of-state fee waiver is eligible for educational assistance. - 4.
+Student Athletes Out-of-state fees may be waived for students who are athletes receiving an athletic scholarship. - D. Vocational Waivers Vocational waivers are authorized in an amount not to exceed 8% of the revenues that would otherwise be collected in a fiscal year.
 Awards of vocational waivers may be made to individual students or to groups of students meeting specified criteria.
-Vocational waivers can only be used to pay for clock hour vocational programs or adult education fees. - E. Full Cost of instruction Third Attempt Appeal Waivers
+Vocational waivers can only be used to pay for clock hour vocational programs or adult education fees.

+E. Full Cost of instruction - Third Attempt Appeal Waivers

-Waiver of the fee for the full cost of instruction for students repeating college preparatory courses may be granted under the following circumstances, if the circumstances are determined by the College to be exceptional and beyond the control of the student:
+Waiver of the fee for the full cost of instruction for students repeating college preparatory courses may be granted under the following circumstances if the College determines the circumstances to be exceptional and beyond the control of the student: